RobertBoothby/djenni/readme.md

 Djenni is the distillation of many years building diverse systems that all needed testing and as a result needed test data.
 <h3>Why Djenni?</h3>

-I came to the realisation that in most testing the exact values in the data were irrelevant and needed only to be correct and coherent.

-In fact my realisation went further and I realised that there is a major unstated assertion in most testing.

-<em>"The test outcome is unaffected by most of the data used in the test"</em>
+<em>"The test outcome is often unaffected by the exact values of many of the inputs"</em>

+This is an unstated assumption in most testing that the values of the uninteresting fields will not affect the result of the test.
+In my experience this is usually a dangerous assumption.

-What does this mean?
+<h3>What does this mean?</h3>

 In the majority of tests the point of the test is usually affected by one or two values.
 For example if we are testing a validator that says verifies a vehicle is a bicycle only if it has two wheels then the color, the power-train and the